orbittwz/PlasticRevolution/README.md

 ## Features:
 Adds 3 researches: (Electricity) -> Plastic Production -> Reinforced Plastic Production -> Advanced Plastic Production.

-## Plastic Production allows you the following features:
+## Plastic Production allows the following features:
 * Build Plastic Production Bench.
 With this bench, you can construct anything added with this mod.
 *	Produce Plastic from rice, corn or potatoes, or chemfuel.
 *	Construct Synwool from plastic.
 A synthetic wool, with slightly lower stats than natural ones.